Bansko, Bulgaria: Not the Trip We’d Hoped For

 When I reached the bottom of the run, he was nowhere to be seen.
 After some hunting, I found him in the doctor’s office with a fractured pelvis!
 This diagnosis meant he would be hospitalized for about a week, then require complete bed rest for two more weeks.

 After being checked out by the doctor at the ski resort, Steve was transported by ambulance to a hospital in the nearby town of Razlog.
 He ended up spending nine days there.
-You can read about that less than ideal experience in “Hospitalized in Bulgaria!”
+You can read about that experience in “Hospitalized in Bulgaria!”

 Steve, on the day he left the hospital.
-I was amazed by his positive attitude despite the pain and lee-then-ideal hospital experience.
+I was amazed by his positive attitude despite the pain and less-than-ideal hospital experience.

 A Great Place to Recuperate